-All students have a scheduled library time once a week.
-Many have the opportunity to use its resources at other times.
-Procedures for checking out and returning books will be reviewed at the beginning of each year.
-If a child does not return a book by the next library period, his/her borrowing privileges will be suspended until the book is returned.
-If a book is lost or damaged, a letter will be sent home informing parents of replacement costs.
+All elementary students have a scheduled library time once a week.
+The classroom teacher will notify caregivers of their library day.
+Procedures for book care, checking out, and returning books will be reviewed at the beginning of each year.
+If a book is lost or damaged, a letter informing caregivers of replacement costs will be emailed.
+Books not returned within 90 days after the due date will be marked lost, and a fine will be assessed.

-Books may not be checked out until these costs are paid.